 If you smell something sickening, it could be coming from one of your seldom-used bathtubs or sinks.
 The P-trap is meant to block noxious sewer odors from rising up through your pipes and into your home.
 It only works, however, when there is enough water in the P-section to create a seal.
 Otherwise sewer gas can enter.

 The water in the P-trap can evaporate and dry out, clearing the way for nasty smells to come wafting into your home.
 This normally happens after about 3-5 months of non-use.
 In order to prevent P-traps from drying out, run water down all of the drains in your home at least once a month.
 If running the water doesn’t prevent the smell from coming back, you could have a leak or some other problem that is preventing the seal from working.
 Contact a professional plumber if this is the case.

 If the sickly smell is coming from your garbage disposal, it may be time for a good cleaning and deodorizing.
 To keep your garbage disposal fresh, periodically grind up some ice and citrus wedges (lemon or lime).

 Before you call the paranormal investigators, contact the experts at Gold Medal Service.
 Of course, if you think that there is a serious risk, such as gas or carbon monoxide leaks, evacuate the home immediately and call 911 or your local gas company.

 In order to prevent a “haunted house” and associated costly problems, contact Gold Medal Service to diagnose the situation.
 While we don’t have any mediums or Ghostbusters on our team, we are very familiar with “haunted houses” and can provide solutions that are backed by our 100% Satisfaction Guarantee.

-We offer complete HVAC, electrical, plumbing, and waterproofing services (including maintenance, repair, and replacement) throughout New Jersey.
+We offer complete HVAC, electrical, and plumbing services (including maintenance, repair, and replacement) throughout New York and New Jersey.